 Instructions

-- Now pour your french press coffee on top of that mix.
+- Now pour your French press coffee on top of that mix.
+Make sure you are using a heat-proof container to prevent it from shattering.

 - Stir and let it sit overnight in fridge.